 Understanding The Structure of Private Equity Real Estate Funds

-In order to understand how a typical private equity fund structure works, there are a number of elements that potential investors should consider.
+In order to understand how a typical private equity fund structure works, there are at least 10 elements that potential investors should consider.

 In a typical fund investment, the legal structure is either Limited Liability Corporation (LLC) or a Limited Partnership (LP).
 These are companies formed specifically for the creation and administration of a fund.
 When an individual invests in the fund, they are actually purchasing shares of the company that owns the underlying real estate.